ZenBurrito/Phase-1Project/README.md

 ## Figure 1B
 ![graph1](./Images/Bar_budget_gross_genre1.png)

-## Recommendation 2: Release in July and January
+## Recommendation 2: Release in July, October. and January

 **The second recommendation is to time the release date for important films.**
 Figure 2 compares the average ROI of movies by release months.